 Being a young insurance agent can be both challenging and intimidating at times.
 People may question your capabilities because of your age.

-It’s important to remember that all the challenges you will face can be made easier by preparing for them ahead of time.
+It’s important to remember that all the challenges you will face as a young insurance agent can be made easier by preparing for them ahead of time.
 Finding a mentor can really help with this process.

 The goal is to learn as much as you can in the early years to flatten the learning curve.